 Content tells, copy sells.

-Generally, blog posts attract users to websites by leveraging organic search.
+Generally, a blog post attracts users to websites by leveraging organic search.
 Organic, in this case, means that the blog publisher isn’t paying for clicks.
 Users search for information and click on the links that are most likely to satisfy their needs.

 In fact, this very article is a prime example of informational content!
 Perhaps you wanted to better understand the definitions of content and copy, or you wanted to settle a debate with that co-worker who thinks he knows everything.
 If I’ve done my job correctly, this post will answer all of your burning questions.